paysofter/react-paysofter/README.md

 ## Usage

-Here are basic examples of how to use the `Paysofter` library in your ReactJS project.
+Here are basic examples of how to use the `react-paysofter` library in your ReactJS project.

 ### Example 1: Basic Payment Setup